Aksel Larsen: Time as a Social Democrat

 When he arrived in Copenhagen, he moved into an attic and got a job as a bicycle delivery man.
 He joined the Social Democratic Party, the party his parents had been members of for many years, and the Delivery Men's Union where he became shop steward.
 Through his political and union work he learned about syndicalism and the growing opposition to the Social Democratic Party in the labour movement.

 His views grew more radical and he took part in violent riots on the vegetable market in 1918.
 The Easter Crisis of 1920 when king Christian X dismissed the cabinet of Carl Theodor Zahle became a turning point for Larsen.
 During the crisis, Larsen spoke in public on City Hall Square in Copenhagen.
-While parts of the Social Democratic Party supported the abolition of the Danish monarchy, the social democrats and the Danish Confederation of Trade Unions accepted a compromise and the crisis was called off.
+While parts of the Social Democratic Party supported the abolition of the Danish monarchy, party leadership and the Danish Confederation of Trade Unions accepted a compromise and the crisis was called off.
 This compromise disappointed Larsen, and the following month he left the Social Democratic Party and joined the newly formed Left Socialist Party.

 He campaigned for the Left Socialist Party as a public speaker in the September 1920 election, but the election result of only 0.4% of the vote was a disappointment to Larsen.

 The early years as a communist

-As Larsen had been enthusiastic about the revolutions in Russia in 1917 and Germany in 1918, he supported the decision of the Left Socialist Party to join the Comintern in November 1920 and the decision to rename the party “The Communist Party of Denmark – Section of the Communist Internationale” (abbreviated DKP).
+As Larsen had been enthusiastic about the revolutions in Russia in 1917 and Germany in 1918, he supported the decision of the Left Socialist Party to join the Comintern in November 1920 and the decision to rename the party "The Communist Party of Denmark – Section of the Communist Internationale" (abbreviated DKP).
 He gained a reputation for being a good agitator and organiser and rose in party ranks.
 He became chairman of the inner city branch of the Copenhagen part of the party, and member of the party leadership for Greater Copenhagen.

 In 1922 the party split in two due to internal faction struggles.
-Larsen was party secretary of one of the two parties, the so-called “Blågårdsgade party”.
+Larsen was party secretary of one of the two parties, the so-called "Blågårdsgade party".
 However, he left the party leadership when the two parties merged back together in 1923.
 During the 1924 election, his campaigning made him so well known that he got a secret offer to go back to the Social Democrats.
 He refused the offer and continued to campaign for the communists, who suffered a defeat in the election.